You won’t read much about my two favorite Florida golf courses in golf magazines.

 The professional golf bodies – PGA, LPGA and the PGA Tour are all housed in Florida, in Palm Beach County on the East Coast.

-With all this golf activity taking place in Florida, it is not surprising that my 3 favorite golf courses should also be situated in the sunshine state of Florida.
+With all this golf activity taking place in Florida, it is not surprising that my 2 favorite golf courses should also be situated in the Sunshine State.

 Jupiter Island – Home Of Rich And Famous Golfers.